brianmarete/nairobi-eats/content/reviews/Cocoa-Cafe.md

 The place is really well outfitted, with nice well-spaced booths along the walls, and really striking wallpaper/paintings that catch your eye throughout the whole cafe.
 The service was okay - the waitress wasn’t doing much to assure us about the different dishes available but she was attentive.

-They also have high tea for 2 for 3000/.
+They also have high tea for 2 for KSH3,000.
 It’s a cute setup, really cute but none of the cakes and pastries looked appealing and after that tiramisu, I don’t think I’d want to taste anything from their bakery… so overall I think their strength lies in the main meals which they do very well, I’ll be happy to try more from their main menu👌🏾

+### Ratings

+Food:⭐️⭐️⭐️<br>
+Service:⭐️⭐️.5<br>
+Ambience: ⭐️⭐️⭐️<br>